OpenMA/openma-doc/api/nightly/c++/classma_1_1_object.md

       std::cout << this->version() << std::endl;
     };

-Finally, to extand OpenMA with a new class, you can inherit from the class openma::Object (or other inherited classes).
+Finally, to extend OpenMA with a new class, you can inherit from the class openma::Object (or other inherited classes).
 Thus it is even simpler to use the pimpl idiom.
 Indeed, the member mp\_Pimpl is already declared in the class openma::Object.
 You only need to inherit from the public and private part.
-Note, to inherit from the private part, this one is defined in its own private header file (with the suffix \_p) to not have it visible and possible break the ABI compatibilty.
+Note that, to inherit from the private part, this one is defined in its own private header file (with the suffix \_p) to not have it visible and possible break the ABI compatibilty.

     class MyObjectPrivate; // Defined outside in case it can be reused